 Health Indicator Report of Colorectal Cancer Deaths

-NotesCodes used to define colorectal cancer: ICD-10 C18-21.[[br]] Rates are age-adjusted to the 2000 U.S. standard population using 3 age groups (0-44, 45-64, and 65+). *Use caution in interpreting, the estimate has a relative standard error greater than 30% and does not meet UDOH standards for reliability.
-For more information, please go to [http://ibis.health.utah.gov/pdf/resource/DataSuppression.pdf].
+NotesCodes used to define colorectal cancer: ICD-10 C18-21.[[br]] Rates are age-adjusted to the 2000 U.S. standard population using 3 age groups (0-44, 45-64, and 65+). *Use caution in interpreting; the estimate has a coefficient of variation > 30% and is therefore deemed unreliable by Utah Department of Health standards.
+Consider aggregating years to decrease the relative standard error and improve the reliability of the estimate.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 - Population Estimates by Age, Sex, Race, and Hispanic Origin for Counties in Utah, U.S. Bureau of the Census, IBIS Version 2019

 DefinitionThe rate of death from cancer of the colon or rectum (ICD-10: C18-C21) per 100,000 persons.

 NumeratorThe number of deaths due to colorectal cancer for a given time period (ICD-10: C18-C21).